leebrouse/Gorder/README.md

 # Gorder

-Gorder-v2 is a distributed microservices e-commerce order system, covering core modules such as order, stock, payment, and kitchen.
+Gorder is a distributed microservices e-commerce order system, covering core modules such as order, stock, payment, and kitchen.
 It supports high concurrency, observability, service discovery, message queue, and other modern cloud-native features.
 Suitable for both learning and production.

 ## ✨ Features